justBanks/Dealership/README.md

 By default, a car has 'low miles' if its mileage does not exceed 15,000.

-For the sake of expediency, several tradeoffs were made:
-- Implementing OAuth2 using a React front end proved to be a big chore, so ASP.NET MVC was used instead
-- The data reposiory uses an in-memory data store
-- A proper Entity Framework implementation was abandoned, along with a thorough dependency graph with my usual abstractions (such as IContext and IRepository)
-- In a typical work setting, I always take the time to get clarification when there is ambiguity in my mind about any requirement

 Postman collection for requesting tokens and testing the API:
 Import https://www.getpostman.com/collections/87ea3d0c3a2c4f2cff4b